-Most of the steps are explained in greater detail in our other guides about employment tribunals.
+Most of the steps in this guide are explained in greater detail in our other guides about employment tribunals.
 You’ll find links to these in the relevant steps below and in our Helpful Guides listed at the end.

 Are you new to employment tribunals?
-Read our employment tribunal introductory guide here on what tribunals are and what they do.
+Read our employment tribunal overview guide here on what tribunals are and what they do.

 If you know a bit about employment tribunals and are already on your tribunal journey, then use the contents list of this guide below to jump straight into whichever stage of the journey you’d like more information on.

 Deciding to make a tribunal claim is a challenging step in anyone’s life, particularly given that you are already trying to cope with having been treated badly or unfairly at work.

 In our introductory guide to employment tribunals, we set out nine really important questions that you need to ask yourself before you finally decide that you want to make an employment tribunal claim.
 Of those, we highlight the following two as particularly important: